mcneel/rhino.inside/Autodesk/Revit/README.md

 ![](doc/Sample4.png)

 1. Open the ribbon tab called Add-Ins.
-2. Click on the button you will found on the _Rhinoceros_ panel called _Sample 4_.
+2. Click on the button on the _Rhinoceros_ panel called _Sample 4_.
 3. Open _"Sample4.ghx"_ file.
 4. The Grasshopper definition will be evaluated in background and the result baked in the Revit model.
 5. You should have a collection of pipes over a 3D Voronoi diagram in Revit.